erlzhang/erl.im/_posts/2018-11-17-learning-method-from-education-psychology-en.md

 The textbooks I used in preparing for examines provides only simple and general knowledge.
 They won't explain everything deeply.
 Fortunately, I had watched the  *9.00sc Introduction to Psychology* from MIT's open courseware, in which these contents are also included.

-A short-term memory contains 7 $\pm $ 2 chunks.
+A short-term memory contains 7 $$\pm $$ 2 chunks.
 There is even none explanation of what a chunk is in my textbook.
 But there is an examination in OCW 9.00sc.
 The professor showed some letters with no relations and let the students repeat them immediately after he hid them.
 The average count of letters the students could repeat exactly was seven.
 Some repeated more than this while some less.

 We can change the short-term memories to long-term memories by **repeating**, the method we often used in junior high school. **Read repeatedly and then try to memorize it.** The critical period of memory is 24 years old.
 Unfortunately, I'm beyond that.